danchoi/fredit/README.md

 teach Chad a lot of things: how to check out the application code from the git repository, how to start the Rails app, how to run migrations, how to check his changes into the git repository and push them upstream.
-All this work just to get Chad to the point where he could edit the view templates and the stylesheets.
+All this work just to get Chad to the point where he can edit the view templates and the stylesheets of your Rails app.

 Another option is to integrate a CMS into your Rails app.
-But in addition to being heavyweight, this option is too restrictive when you want to give your collaborator as much control over the front-end as he or she can handle.
+But in addition to being quite heavyweight, this approach is too restrictive when you want to give your collaborator as much control over the front-end as he or she can handle.

-fredit lets a collaborator make significant front-end tweaks to a Rails applications without the hassle of having to set up and run an instance of it on their computer.
-Instead, you simply you run a special fredit-enabled instance of your Rails app on a server that your collaborator can access through the browser.
+fredit lets a collaborator make significant front-end tweaks to a Rails applications without the hassle of having to set up and run a local instance of it on their computer.
+Just run a fredit-enabled instance of your Rails app on a server that your collaborator can access through his or her browser.
+This freditable instance can have its own Rails environment, database, and git branch.

 ## Install